cloudfoundry/credhub-cli/README.md

 		-i, --locality 'LOCALITY'					[Certificate] Locality/city of the generated certificate -s, --state	'ST'							[Certificate] State/province of the generated certificate -y, --country 'CC'							[Certificate] Country of the generated certificate

+	regenerate --name <cred name>
+		Regenerates a credential using the same parameters that were previously used (short command: r) -n, --name 'CRED'							Name of the credential to regenerate

 	delete --name <cred name>
 		Delete a credential (short command: d)